INK-USC/XCSR/docs/index.md

 <!-- ## Website  -->
 Herein, we provide our resources and method for studying cross-lingual commonsense reasoning.

-- MickeyCorpus and MickeyProbes
+- The Mickey Corpus and Mickey Probes for analyzing and pre-training ML-LMs.
-- XCSR datasets (i.e., X-CSQA and X-CODAH)
+- Two X-CSR datasets (i.e., X-CSQA and X-CODAH) for evaluation.
-- The Multilingual Contrastive Pre-training (MCP) method
+- The multilingual contrastive pre-training (MCP) method for improving ML-LMs' performance.

 We also build a leaderboard **[X-CSR]()** so that people can compare their cross-lingual/multilingual models with each other in a unified evaluation protocol like [X-GLUE](https://microsoft.github.io/XGLUE/){: target="_blank"} and [XTREME](https://sites.research.google/xtreme){: target="_blank"}.